Alice C. Linsley

 Japheth appears to have been geographically separated from Noah's other 2 sons whose lines intermarried.
 There is no evidence of intermarriage between Japheth's lines and theirs, so his people did reside a good distance from them.
 However, all the Afro-Asiatic rulers were apparently related.
 And they were able to exchange goods, moving cargo along the major river systems that extended from west central Africa to the Indus River Valley and beyond.
 Their Afro-Asiatic Dominion has been reasonably well demonstrated and supported by comparative religion and linguistics.

-The Afro-Arabian and Afro-Asiatic rulers controlled major water systems at a time when Africa, the Levant and Mesopotamia were much wetter.
-We know that the descendants of Japheth moved into the region of what is today Hungary.
-However, this hardly proves that Noah's ark landed in Armenia.
+The archaic rulers controlled major water systems and mountain ridges at a time when Africa, the Levant, and Mesopotamia were much wetter.
+The descendants of Japheth moved into the region of what is today Hungary and some - the Magyar-Ab - still reside in the Nile Valley

 Genesis indicates that the biblical Noah lived in the area of Mega Chad.
-This is the only place on the surface of the earth that claims to be his homeland - Bor' No, meaning the land of Noah.
-During Noah's time Lake Chad was 600 feet deep and five times the size of Lake Superior.
+This is the only place on the surface of the earth that claims to be his homeland - Bor' No, meaning the "land" (bor) or country of Noah.
+During Noah's time Lake Chad was 600 feet deep and five times its present size.

-Related reading: Finding Noah's Ark; Noah's Ark; Mount Mary and the Origins of Life; Dark Sky and Howling Wind; Noah's Sons and Their Descendants; Africa in the Days of Noah
+Related reading: Noah's Descendants; Finding Noah's Ark; Noah's Ark; Mount Mary and the Origins of Life; Dark Sky and Howling Wind; Noah's Sons and Their Descendants; Africa in the Days of Noah; INDEX of Topics at JUST GENESIS